Download Full Text (5.4 MB)

 Philip wrote to his brother-in-law, John, addressed Philadelphia, PA, Commissioner of Public Accounts.
 Philip thanked John for securing subscriptions for him.
 Mr. Ricketts and Philips's father, Peter Van Brugh Livingston, sent money to subscribe in Charles Ludlow's name.
 The money was received by Mr. Hammond.
 Philip described "speculating fever."

 Bay 1, Column 1, LHC Series 2

 Livingston, Philip.
 Philip Livingston to John Kean, July 6, 1791.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/81
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1790s. https://digitalcommons.kean.edu/lhc_1790s/81

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.